Talk to others with an Ostomy

 DH

-I was in a serious relationship of 4 years, was planning to get married, when I found out I had cancer and got my colostomy.
+I was in a serious relationship of 4 years, planning to get married, when I found out I had cancer and got my colostomy.
 She left me pretty quickly.
-Had a hell of a tough time dealing with things mentally and emotionally, but eventually I decided to get on with my life and live it.
-I ended up meeting the most beautiful woman I've ever seen in my life, she is so freaking hot that it is crazy.
-Not only is she hot, but she is nice, caring, romantic, gentle...a dream come true.
-She's ten years younger than me and she doesn't have a ostomy or any other slight imperfection.
+I had a hell of a tough time dealing with things mentally and emotionally, but eventually I decided to get on with my life and live it.
+I ended up meeting the most beautiful woman I've ever seen in my life.
+She is so freaking hot that it is crazy.
+Not only is she hot, but she is nice, caring, romantic, and gentle...a dream come true.
+She's ten years younger than me and she doesn't have an ostomy or any other slight imperfection.
 We got married, it's been the best four years of my life, and now we have our first child.
 She tells me all the time she married me because I have a colostomy.
 She says the fact that I get on with my life and haven't let it slow me down, that I don't complain about all the accidents and frustrations of an ostomy shows a strength of character that none of those other guys out there can ever match.
 And while she says that to me...there is some truth in it.
-People who have been through the mill, but come out stronger and wiser for it are so much more "manly" in the case of men, than those little poser boys who don't know up from down.
-Same for women...a woman who is mature and strong and wise is the personification of hotness, regardless of what is stuck to her belly.
+People who have been through the mill, but come out stronger and wiser for it, are so much more "manly" in the case of men, than those little poser boys who don't know up from down.
+Same for women...a woman who is mature, strong, and wise is the personification of hotness, regardless of what is stuck to her belly.
 And to drive the point home, it is really all the shallow people who are truly ugly and undesirable.
-Smile

-Thank u to all for your comments.
-I have Crohns, psoriasis, and now arthritis throughout my body.
-It's an extremely tough pill to swallow being that I once could run for miles laughing, and now all I can do is take pain killers a veg THE FUCK OUT!
+Thank you to all for your comments.
+I have Crohn's, psoriasis, and now arthritis throughout my body.
+It's an extremely tough pill to swallow being that I once could run for miles laughing, and now all I can do is take painkillers and veg out!

 I understand.

-I too, along with many others here struggle with Crohn's (and other disease process's) and the lovely flairs.
-Arthritis joint involvement is just an associated sidekick along with the occassional unexplainable seizure type episodes, numbness, tingling sensations and swelling, compounding by fatigue, pain and nausea.
-Thanks to steroids, I have an inoperable bleeding heart valve, hypertension and reoccuring shingles.
+I too, along with many others here, struggle with Crohn's (and other disease processes) and the lovely flares.
+Arthritis joint involvement is just an associated sidekick along with the occasional unexplainable seizure-type episodes, numbness, tingling sensations, and swelling, compounded by fatigue, pain, and nausea.
+Thanks to steroids, I have an inoperable bleeding heart valve, hypertension, and recurring shingles.
 Like you, I've succumbed to total frustration and depression at times.

 On your side, I promise....BEG